Kemeri 1937: A Fateful Sojourn

 Connection to the 1938 Emigration

-Just one year after the accident, the 73-year-old Mieses had to flee Nazi Germany after the Kristallnacht pogrom – with only 15 Reichsmarks in his pocket and a severe walking disability.
+In June 1938 – barely a year after the accident and four months before the Kristallnacht pogrom – the 73-year-old Mieses left Nazi Germany, with only 15 Reichsmarks in his pocket and a severe walking disability.

 The flight to England was particularly arduous under these circumstances.
 But Mieses did not give up: He continued to play tournaments, won brilliancy prizes and was named FIDE Grandmaster in 1950.